For a More Complete Phase 1 ESA or Other Land Use Research

 • Fire department records on petroleum and chemical storage, spill plans and emergency response records.

-All our File Review services are available in the Minneapolis-St. Paul seven county metropolitan area.
-Our clients with sites in the Twin Cities area love this service!
-Travel costs to other locations may apply.
+Our Local File Review services are available in the Minneapolis-St. Paul seven county metropolitan area for a set fee.
+Travel costs to other locations, if needed, may apply.